fadion/aria/README.md

 let alphabet = "a".."z"
 ```

-More interesting is using them in a `for in` loop:
+As it creates an enumerable, it can be put into a `for in` loop or any other function that expects an array.

 ```swift
 for v in 10..20